Taravatsh/Belly-Button-Biodiversity/README.md

 ## Summary

 In conclusion, the dashboard was completed successfully by adding dynamic charts which helps the volunteers who are interested in selling their bacteria to Improbable Beef to visualize and explore the types of bacteria that colonize their belly buttons.
-Additionally, using knowledge of HTML and Bootstrap the dashboard was further customized by adding the following:
+Additionally, using knowledge of HTML and Bootstrap, the dashboard was further customized by adding the following:

 - An image was added to the jumbotron.
 - Variety of compatible colors were added to the webpage.